THU-KEG/MAVEN-ERE/README.md

-      "id": "a75ba55cadad23555a0ffc9454088687", // an unique string for the event mention "trigger_word": "assumed", // a string of the trigger word or phrase "sent_id": 3, // the index of the corresponding sentence, starts with 0 "offset": [1, 2] // the offset of the trigger words in the tokens list }
+      "id": "a75ba55cadad23555a0ffc9454088687", // an unique string for the event mention "trigger_word": "assumed", // a string of the trigger word or phrase "sent_id": 3, // the index of the corresponding sentence, starts with 0 "offset": [1, 2], // the offset of the trigger words in the tokens list "type": "Choosing", // the event type
+      "type_id": 25, // the numerical id for the event type, consistent with MAVEN }
   ],
   "TIMEX": [ // a list for annotated temporal expressions (TIMEX), each item is a dict for a TIMEX